BestTimesToVisit.com Logo

 Rental Car

-Renting a car is the best way to explore Curaçao at your own pace, especially if you want to visit beaches and attractions outside Willemstad.
-Driving is on the right-hand side of the road.
-Roads are generally well-maintained, but some smaller roads can be rough.
+Renting a car is the best way to explore Curaçao at your own pace, especially if you want to visit beaches and attractions outside of Willemstad.
+Driving is on the right side of the road.
+Roads are generally well-maintained, but some smaller roads can be bumpy.

-Cost:Approximately $40-$80 per day, depending on the car and rental agency.
+Cost:Approximately $40-$80 per day depending on the vehicle and rental agency.
 Book in advance, especially during peak season.

 Local Buses (Konvoys)

 Curaçao's public bus system, known as Konvoys, is affordable and covers most of the island.
-Buses are frequent in populated areas but less so in more rural locations.
-They're a great budget-friendly option to reach beaches and towns outside Willemstad.
+Buses are frequent in populated areas but less so in rural areas.
+Routes and schedules are available online.

-Cost:Around $1-$3 per ride, depending on the distance.
-Exact fare is required; drivers do not provide change.
+Cost:Approximately $1-$3 per ride, depending on the distance.
+Exact change is usually preferred.

 Taxis

-Cost:Fares vary depending on the distance; expect to pay around $15-$30 for a trip within Willemstad.
-Negotiate the price beforehand.
+Cost:Fares vary depending on distance; expect to pay around $15-$30 for a trip within Willemstad.
+Negotiate a price for longer journeys.

 Water Taxis

 Water taxis offer a unique way to travel between Willemstad's Punda and Otrobanda districts, across the Sint Anna Bay.
-They're a quick and scenic alternative to walking across the Queen Emma Bridge.
+The trip is short and scenic, providing a different perspective of the city.

-Cost:Around $2-$5 per person, per crossing.
+Cost:Around $3-$5 per person for a one-way trip.
 Prices may vary depending on the operator.

 Bicycle

-Cost:Bicycle rentals range from $10-$20 per day.
-Consider renting an e-bike for easier uphill climbs.
+Cost:Bicycle rentals are available for around $10-$20 per day.
+Consider renting an e-bike for easier uphill travel.

 Similar Destinations